Driving a motorhome or RVs in reverse can be difficult, especially if there are blind spots.

 With that said, you can get a dimmer display during the night.
 On the other hand, there’s also an option of a super bright display during daytime driving.

-Moreover, the Rear View Safety RVS-770613 Backup Camera System has built-in mic and speakers.
+Moreover, the Rear View Safety RVS-770613 Backup Camera System has a built-in mic and speakers.

 These components provide visual and aural information coming from the transmitters.